jonruida/PowerBI_Insights/README.md

 - **Report**:
   - Requires interaction with a browser, which is not convenient for use in an artifact.
 It would complicate things by needing Selenium or similar.
     ![Captura](https://github.com/jonruida/PowerBI_Insights/blob/main/assets/image.png)
   - Requires credentials, and it seems necessary to create an [Azure App](https://learn.microsoft.com/en-us/rest/api/power-bi/) for this.
+Gena is developed in Azure, nayways don't know if it's possible to use its credentials.
 - **Problem-Solving**:
   - (Add your solutions or alternatives here)